I recall vividly the horrific 9/11 terrorist attack on the World Trade Center and the Pentagon.

 When we later learned that a second aircraft crashed into the World Trade Center, we knew we were under attack.
 Our commander, a U.S. Army colonel, sent all of our military and civilian employees home, as he didn’t know if, when or where another attack might occur.

 I remained at the base, along with the colonel and his deputy, and the three of us monitored the situation via the media and the classified communication equipment in my office.

 I remember the shock and dismay we felt when we learned that our headquarters, the Pentagon, was also attacked.

-I later wrote a piece for Counterterrorism magazine on the 9/11 attack on the Pentagon.
+I wrote a piece for Counterterrorism magazine on the 9/11 attack on the Pentagon in August of 2011.